diamorte - a brief history

 Theatrical Opera Metal has become one of these newly emerging genres, and the one that the group DiAmorte has rooted themselves into with their personal twists.
 The presentation of the material paired with the charisma of the performers has helped to turn the performances into something slightly more than just music.
 Having combined symphonic and operatic metal with theatrical work through the use of a three-act story has allowed their first album to be depicted in a different world with its own history and characters.
 Alongside that, they have united the aggression found within death metal, the penetration of opera music, and elements of an elegant dark fantasy middle-aged era.
 All of these different themes can be seen incorporated in the very first album cover.

-Whilst pursuing his idea, Drake showed the initial musical ideas to a listener back in 2015 during the small EP “Prelude to Shadow” - even then the music was already distinguished by the ideas that had been developed and evolved for many years and it all came to fruition, being released in 2018 and turned into an album, called The Red Opera.
+Whilst pursuing his idea, Drake showed the initial musical ideas to his first co-composer back in 2015 during the small EP “Prelude to Shadow” - even then the music was already distinguished by the ideas that had been developed and evolved for many years and it all came to fruition, being released in 2019 and turned into an album, called The Red Opera.

 Lovers of the different incorporated sounds will hopefully find a piece of soul here for themselves and plunge into a completely new universe.
 A place where love and hatred, trust and betrayal, and many other opposing forces are mixed into one string concoction.